awslabs/aws-security-assessment-solution/README.md

 + AmazonLinux SSM scanner Lambda function
   + This Lambda function will illustrate how you can use SSM to scan an EC2 instance for file extensions that are associated with ransomeware infection.
-+ S3 object name scanner
-  + Similar to the SSM example, this lambda function will scan S3 object names for file extensions that are associated with ransomeware infection.
 + AWS Core security services enabled
   + Checks for AWS security service enablement in all regions where applicable (GuardDuty, SecurityHub)
 + Data protection checks